 Is a default folder in every group and it is also a verb that describes a feature of the system.
-The Archive folder is created by the system as soon as the first document is archived.
+The Archive folder is created by default each time a group is established.
 How the feature works is easier to understand with some background.

 The fundamental concept of PageSeeder's XLink architecture is that all current and historical information are linked together.
 In other words, all PageSeeder artifacts have dependencies.
 This means that actually removing one of the links could essentially 'break the chain'.